Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting

 \section{Abstract}

 We present \textbf{\textit{Stylos}}, a single-forward 3D Gaussian framework for 3D style transfer that operates on unposed content, from a single image to a multi-view collection, conditioned on a separate reference style image.
 Stylos synthesizes a stylized 3D Gaussian scene without per-scene optimization or precomputed poses, achieving geometry-aware, view-consistent stylization that generalizes to unseen categories, scenes, and styles.
-At its core, Stylos adopts a Transformer backbone with two pathways: geometry predictions retain self-attention to preserve geometric fidelity, while style is injected via global cross-attention to enforce visual consistency across views.
-With the addition of a voxel-based 3D style loss that aligns aggregated scene features to style statistics, Stylos enforces view-consistent stylization while preserving geometry. \ Experiments across multiple datasets demonstrate that Stylos delivers high-quality zero-shot stylization, highlighting the effectiveness of global style–content coupling, the proposed 3D style loss, and the scalability of our framework from single view to large-scale multi-view settings.
-Our codes will be available at \href{https://github.com/HanzhouLiu/StylOS}{https://github.com/HanzhouLiu/StylOS}.
+At its core, Stylos adopts a Transformer backbone with two pathways: geometry predictions retain self-attention to preserve geometric fidelity, while style is injected via cross-attention to enforce visual consistency across views.
+With the addition of a voxel-based 3D style loss that aligns aggregated scene features to style statistics, Stylos enforces view-consistent stylization while maintaining geometric coherence.
+Experiments across multiple datasets demonstrate that Stylos delivers high-quality zero-shot stylization, highlighting the effectiveness of the proposed style-content fusion block, the voxel-level style loss, and the scalability of our framework from single view to large-scale multi-view settings.
+Our codes are available at https://github.com/HanzhouLiu/Stylos.